RamezIssac/django-erp-framework/docs/source/getting_started/index.rst

     $ ra-admin start project_name

 This will create a django project under the directory `project_name`.
-You can always integrate Ra framework to your existing project, refer to :ref:`integrating_into_django`

 3. Run the usual commands needed for any django project